veljkoRad/AI-Project/README.md

 ## Lessons Learned (Topics that you can find in this project)
 * React
+    *Using same component twice or more, but with different props(AiNews, TradingNews)
 * npm and npx via Node.js
 * MaterialUI
     * Using some of  MaterialUI components